Premium Bonds when someone dies: check for £123m in unclaimed prizes first

 The short answer

-The single most important rule to know: NS&I requires a grant of probate (or letters of administration) if the deceased’s total NS&I savings exceed £5,000.
-This threshold is far lower than most banks, and it catches many families by surprise.
+The single most important rule to know: NS&I requires a grant of probate (or letters of administration, or Confirmation in Scotland) if the deceased’s total NS&I savings exceed £5,000.
+This threshold is far lower than most banks, and it catches many families off guard.

 The 12-month prize window